Lancers’ Report: The State of Freelancing in Japan in 2021

 According to Lancers, the population of freelancers in all 4 categories has increased since 2020.

 Specifically, the number of workers with side jobs and parallel jobs has increased by 1.04 million since last year.
-The investigation attributes this to the rise in telecommuting, which became widespread to prevent the spread of COVID-19, eliminating commuting time and leaving more time for individuals to explore side hustles.
+The investigation attributes this to the rise in telecommuting, which became widespread to prevent the spread of COVID-19, eliminating commuting time and leaving more time for individuals to explore side hustles and freelancing.

 Other notable points in Lancers’ 2021 report include the following: